AleMachado7/node-products-api/README.md

 # Product API

-This project was created as part of a exercise to practice the use of Node, Express, Mongoose and MongoDB.
+This project was created as part of a exercise to practice Node, Express, Mongoose and MongoDB.